Urban designers create practical and visually pleasing places, including buildings, open spaces, and landscapes

 You could, for example, decide you'd like to undertake additional training in a niche area such as design for sustainable cities, or to undertake training on policy developments in urban planning.
 You may want to consider blending this approach with skills development in leadership and management.
 Most often, training will take place through external courses, conferences or workshops and seminars, such as those listed on Urban Design Group.

 Depending on your route into urban design, you may also find your professional development grows in line with your original subject of study.
-For example, if you studied architecture as an undergraduate, you would have registered as a free member of RIBA (the Royal Institute of British Architects) for stages 1 and 2, and will continue to benefit from their continuing professional development (CPD) courses for the duration of your membership.
+For example, if you studied architecture as an undergraduate, you could join RIBA (the Royal Institute of British Architects) as a member to benefit from their continuing professional development (CPD) courses for the duration of your membership.

 With your qualifications and work experience in place, you could expect to begin your career in urban design in a junior entry-level role.
 This should give you plenty of opportunity to gain experience, build your portfolio of work and increase your understanding of which way you'd like to develop your career.